Hal S. McPherson

 “You owe it to yourself to at least try.”

-Hal S. McPherson, 49 and of Athens, AL, is a disabled Navy veteran with about 17 years experience in security in the Navy as well as over 11 years of civilian security.
+Hal S. McPherson, of Athens, AL, is a disabled Navy veteran with about 17 years experience in security in the Navy as well as over 11 years of civilian security.
 He currently works as a contract security supervisor for a government contractor in Huntsville, AL.

 When a better paying job opportunity came his way for a director of security and emergency management at a local hospital, Hal was more than qualified for the position.
 “I was interviewed three times, and they said that I was the perfect fit because of all my experience.
-However, when they realized that I didn’t have a Bachelor’s degree, they had to turn me down for the job.”
+However, when they realized that I didn’t have a Bachelor’s degree they had to turn me down for the job.”

 To potential Ashford students, Hal shares this advice: “If you have the self-discipline to do the work, it is very manageable, and the staff and instructors are very helpful.
 You owe it to yourself to at least try.
 I’m just sorry it took me so many years to listen to my wife who always said I should go back to school.”